Imod7/testing-sidecar/decoded-xcm-msg/blocks-with-xcm-msgs/_NOTES.md

 - Block 1212484 has 1 Downward Message

 In `kusama-asset-hub.txt` :
+- Block 6202603 Should show 2 Horizontal Messages, 1 from paraId=2087 and 1 from paraId=2110 - [XCM msgs in Block](https://assethub-kusama.subscan.io/block/6202603)
 - Block 5860600 has a SetTopic instruction
 - Block 3519435 has 1 Horizontal Message from para=2023
 - Block 3356317 has: